-Well finally, after 5 years dealing with my “condition” I feel both the strength and motivation, enough so that I can invest the time marketing my book, my novelette, Two Little Girls.
+Well finally, after 5 years of dealing with my health condition I feel both the strength and motivation, enough so that I can invest the time marketing my novelette, Two Little Girls.

 I hear that this is when the real work begins.
-After all, the words came pouring out of me and in less than two weeks I had created a story, a book!
+After all, the words came pouring out of me and in less than two weeks I had written a book!

-It was forced and odd as we two sat in Mother’s living room.
+It was odd as we two sat in Mother’s living room as I cannot remember anything passing between us beyond a smile and, in those days, what was considered acceptable, brief admonishment for what could be expected from a child for simply being one.
 It wasn’t long before he told me the news that my grandparent’s farm had been sold to a developer.
 The house, the barn, the smokehouse, everything was gone.

 I couldn’t move.
 I never thought that it would be destroyed; perhaps renovated beyond recognition but not that it wouldn’t be there in some form for me to visit whenever I chose to do so.

-Instantly it seemed the earth around me fell away and I was standing on a summit looking out with no point of reference.
+Instantly it seemed the earth around me fell away and I was standing on a small bit looking out with no point of reference.
 In an attempt to hold on to what I remember, a story evolved to include all that remained with me of my grandparents farm in Virginia.